-Edwardian Derbyshire was graced by the legendary Mrs Climate (real name Geoffrey Whimsy) who astounded the small community of Speg with her predictions.
+Victorian-era Derbyshire was graced by the legendary Mrs Climate (real name Geoffrey Whimsy), who astounded the small community of Speg with her predictions.
 Every evening at eight o’clock, Mrs Climate would announce her forecast for the ’morrow in the town square.
-Her insight was based upon her perpetual sufferance from the common cold; if snot ran from her left nostril, it would be fine; if it ran from her right, it would rain.
+The insight was based upon her perpetual sufferance from the common cold; if snot ran from her left nostril, it would be fine; if it ran from her right, it would rain.
 Records of the time show that her accuracy reached as high as fifty-six percent, and she was highly publicised until her untimely death in a strawberry picking incident.

 They were not.

 Soon, Tuttle had relocated his ant farm to the Met Office HQ and began parallel forecasting alongside IBM’s finest.
-After a short period of adjustment for Predicto and Foretello to get accustomed to the new microclimate, the ants began to match the computer for the accuracy of the following day’s forecasts.
+After a short period of adjustment for Predicto and colleague Foretello to get accustomed to the new microclimate, the ants began to match the computer for the accuracy of the following day’s forecasts.

-The Met Office managed to keep the whole deal quiet until last week, when Ant Rights protestors broke into the office and absconded with the colony.
+The Met Office managed to keep the whole deal quiet until last week when Ant Rights protestors broke into the office and absconded with the colony.
 This spells trouble for Solly and Tuttle, who are known to be in discussions about whether to revive the project or return to the age of computing.
 They will surely be mindful of yesterday’s revelations linking Martin Whisper, Chairman of IBM, with the head of the Ant Rights Group, the shadowy Martina Whisper.

 One thing is sure; we have not heard the last of animal experimentation in this field.